shubranshugupta/pmpml-map/README.md

 # Pune PMPML Bus APP

 This is a simple C++ program that will the source bus stop and the destination bus stop, of Pune PMPML, from the user and display the time, distance and shortest route to reach the destination.
-All the information abot but stops are read from pmpml.csv file.
+All the information about but stops are read from pmpml.csv file.
 We can also add or delete bus stops to the file.

 It is implemented using [Graph](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)) data structures.
 The graph has nodes and edges.
 Nodes represent a bus stops that will be containing the name.
 Edges (the connection between two nodes) represent the distance between the two bus stops and the average time to reach other end.